 Public statues are made to inspire, celebrate success, and tell the most important stories of the community.
 By leaving out the women from this equation it is no wonder that women are still not seen as equals to men.
 Gillie and Marc decided to put their artistic talents to work to change this representation imbalance in public art and remind the world of all the incredible women there are while changing biases.

 Statues For Equality is not only the project of Gillie and Marc.
-They are calling on the entire world to become a part of this movement for gender equality through public art.
+They are calling on the entire world to become a part of this movement for gender and racial equality through public art.
 They are asking the public to become actively involved by nominating women who should be honored with a statue and spreading the word.
 They are calling for cities and businesses to commission more statues of inspiring women and to offer up public spaces to house the new works.
 They are also calling on artists to help them to reach their aim of 50% representation of women in public statues around the world by 2025.

 Join Gillie and Marc in the Statues For Equality movement.
 Find out how you can help here!